 - (1) Samples and measurements taken for the purpose of monitoring shall be representative of the monitored activity. - (2) Except for records of monitoring information required by this permit related to the permittee's sewage sludge use and disposal activities, which shall be retained for a period of at least five (5) years (or longer as required by 401 KAR 5:065, Section 2(10) [40 CFR 503]), the permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit, for a period of at least three (3) years from the date of the sample, measurement, report or application.
-This period may be extended by request of the Director at any time. - (3) Records of monitoring information shall include: - a) The date, exact place, and time of sampling or measurements; - b) The individual(s) who performed the sampling or measurements; - c) The date(s) analyses were performed; - d) The individual(s) who performed the analyses; - e) The analytical techniques or methods used; and - f) The results of such analyses. - (4) Monitoring must be conducted according to test procedures approved under 401 KAR 5:065, Section 2(8) [40 CFR 136] unless another method is required under 401 KAR 5:065, Section 2(9) or (10) [40 CFR subchapters N or O]. - (5) KRS 224.99-010 provides that any person who knowingly violates KRS 224.70-110 or other enumerated statutes, or who knowingly renders inaccurate any monitoring device or method required to be maintained under this permit shall be guilty of a Class D felony and, upon conviction, shall be punished by a fine of not more than \$25,000, or by imprisonment for not more than one (1) year, or both.
+This period may be extended by request of the Director at any time. - (3) Records of monitoring information shall include: - a) The date, exact place, and time of sampling or measurements; - b) The individual(s) who performed the sampling or measurements; - c) The date(s) analyses were performed; - d) The individual(s) who performed the analyses; - e) The analytical techniques or methods used; and - f) The results of such analyses. - (4) Monitoring must be conducted according to test procedures approved under 401 KAR 5:065, Section 2(8) [40 CFR 136] unless another method is required under 401 KAR 5:065, Section 2(9) or (10) [40 CFR subchapters N or O]. - (5) KRS 224.99-010 provides that any person who knowingly violates KRS 224.70-110 or other enumerated statutes, or who knowingly renders inaccurate any monitoring device or method required to be maintained under this permit shall be guilty of a Class D felony and, upon conviction, shall be punished by a fine of not more than \$25,000, or by imprisonment for not less than one (1) year and not more than five (5) years, or by both fine and imprisonment for each separate violation..
 Each day upon which a violation occurs shall constitute a separate violation.